RoyalFlush31/fsblockchain/README.md

 1. Read and understand the documentation about the Python Web3 library: https://web3py.readthedocs.io/en/stable/contracts.html
 2. Write a python file that deploys your smart contract.
 3. Write a python file that interacts with your smart contract (that calls its functions).

+After you have finished all tasks, choose/submit an idea here: https://www.surveymonkey.de/r/7TS57FK